 The learning objectives at the beginning of your training material will tell the learner what content will be covered and what he or she will need to be able to do at the end of the training.

-Having learning objectives gives you an easy way to make sure all the important stuff is covered.
+Having learning objectives gives you an easy way to make sure all the important stuff is covered in your training.
 Just check each objective to see if the training content covers it adequately.

-Having learning objectives also makes it easy to find “bonus” material that shouldn’t be included.
+Having learning objectives also makes it easy to find “bonus” material that shouldn’t be included in your training.
 If it isn’t necessary to teach the objective, give it the axe.

 When you’re creating your assessments, all you have to do is create assessments that cover each learning objective.
 Easy, huh?